digitalchau/digitalchau/README.md

 - 👋 Hi, I’m Châu
-- 👀 I’m interested in data analytics and digital marketing.
+- 👀 This account is dedicated to share my projects in data mining, forecast analytics, and coding in general.
-- 🌱 I’m currently learning SQL, R, Python to extract, analyze and visualize data
+- 🌱 I’m currently learning SQL, R, Python and Tableau to extract, analyze and visualize data.
-- 💞️ I’m looking to collaborate on coding projects related to SQL, R, Python
+- 💞️ I’m looking to collaborate on coding projects related to any coding languages mentioned above.
 - 📫 You could reach me at my email: chaupham.cnn@gmail.com

 <!---